sputhiyamadam/PYRATES_workshop/README.md

 [![DOI](https://zenodo.org/badge/810518047.svg)](https://zenodo.org/doi/10.5281/zenodo.11508508)
 ______________________________________________________________

-The codes will repoduce the following image:
+The codes will reproduce the following image:

 ## Study region and Dataset used for the analysis